-Vegan chocolate cookies packed with chunks dark and white chocolate… then dipped it in melted chocolate!
-Uses common ingredients and can be made gluten-free and refined sugar free!
+Vegan gluten free chocolate cookies packed with THREE types of chocolate!
+Uses common ingredients and can be made refined sugar free!

-The texture of these vegan triple chocolate cookies
+The texture of these vegan gluten free chocolate cookies

 Depending on how long you bake them for, these cookies can be crispy on the outside, fudgy, brownie-like or crunchy all of the way through!
 They are moreish and will curb your chocolate cravings.

 I love the textures of cookies, whether they are crispy or fudgy and having crunchy, melty or soft bits in my cookies.
 These vegan chocolate chip cookies are super quick and easy to make and only use ingredients from your major supermarket.
 They are kid-friendly too!